grand-decentral-station/concept/concept/services.md

 The fifth discovery & uptime server now pings one of the mentoring servers of the user (multiple if one is down) and tells it that the domain is down.

 The mentoring server then checks again and if it can also reproduce this, it sends an email (or whatever communication channel the mentoring server implements) to the alternative email address of the admin.
 It then remembers that it sent that email and will refuse to send another one until the GDS was up in between.
+The other mentoring servers will get a message about it as well to prevent multiple emails.

 The mentoring servers are needed to